 (405) 463-6886, ext.
 202

 Taylor is past board president of Oklahoma County Citizens for Juvenile Justice, Oklahoma Outreach Foundation, CASA of Oklahoma County, Notre Dame Club of Oklahoma City and Volunteer Center of Central Oklahoma.
-She has held leadership board positions for Oklahoma Arts Institute, American Red Cross, Junior League of Oklahoma City and Sunbeam Family Services.
+She has held leadership board positions for Oklahoma Arts Institute, World Neighbors, American Red Cross, Junior League of Oklahoma City, and ReMerge.

 Taylor’s additional affiliations include: Oklahoma Academy for State Goals, Allied Arts Circle Club, Downtown Oklahoma City Rotary, Economics Club of Oklahoma City, Friends of OU Breast Institute, John L. Peters Society, National Cowboy and Western Heritage Museum’s Annie Oakley Society and Prix de West Society, Notre Dame Club of Oklahoma City, Oklahoma Business Round Table, Oklahoma Center for Nonprofits’ Chairman’s Circle, Oklahoma Women’s Coalition, St. Luke’s United Methodist Church and Women for Oklahoma State University.

-Taylor enjoys spending time with Clayton, her husband of 37 years, her son Clay, his wife Becky and their daughter Josie of Oklahoma City, and her son Clark of Crested Butte, Colo.
+Taylor enjoys spending time with Clayton, her husband of 38 years, her son Clay, his wife Becky and their children Josie and Tripp of Oklahoma City, and her son Clark of Crested Butte, Colo.
 Taylor enjoys fitness, travelling, hiking and skiing in Colorado, reading and staying connected with local and national politics.
 One of her proudest accomplishments is climbing to the top of Mt.
 Kilimanjaro.